Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-troubleshooting.md

 Identifying the reasons for a slow query can involve various factors.
 There is no single answer to a performance issue.
-Here are the most common reasons why your PostgreSQL® database might not be performing as well as you would want, along with some general steps to address them:
+Here are the most common reasons why your MySQL® database might not be performing as well as you would want, along with some general steps to address them:

 ### Inefficient Query